Syllvynd History, Family Crest & Coats of Arms

 From this latter place, the Cuckeney variant hails.
 Another source notes, "Sir Osbert Silvayne, Knight of Norton Woodhouse, in the Forest of Sherwood, living in the 29th of Henry III" is also claimed to be the progenitor of the family.
 The latter reference acknowledges the incongruity by noting that "some of the name ... were seated at Norton before the year 1140."
 So, we must leave the true progenitor in question.

 Thorpe-Salvin in the West Riding of Yorkshire was home to a branch of the family.
 "This place is situated at the junction of the counties of York, Derby, and Nottingham.
 It was anciently the property of the Salvin family, and subsequently of the Sandfords."

 Early History of the Syllvynd family

-Another 257 words (18 lines of text) covering the years 1086, 1348 and 1716 are included under the topic Early Syllvynd History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Syllvynd research.
+Another 129 words (9 lines of text) covering the years 1086, 1348 and 1716 are included under the topic Early Syllvynd History in all our PDF Extended History products and printed products wherever possible.

 Syllvynd Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Salvin, de Salvin, Salwin, Silvan, Silvayne, Salvayne, Salvyn, Cuckney, Cucknay, Cukney and many more.